TomatenKuchenDEV/docs/docs/weblate.md

 ## Documentation {#docs}

 The content and translation of this documention is done on [GitHub](https://github.com/DEVTomatoCake/tk-docs).

-If you want to help with that, create a GitHub account, fork the repository, edit the file and create a Pull Request.
+If you want to help with the docs, create a GitHub account, fork the repository, edit the file and create a Pull Request with your changes.